WaldoJeffers/conductor-book/compose.md

 await compose(minus3Async, times2) // 7
 ```

 Even if `multiply` and `minus3` do not accept the same number of arguments, `compose` will help you make their composition a breeze!
 It will simply accept as many arguments as `multiply` does : 2.
-You can verify that by accessing the `length` property on the composition's result.
+You can verify this by accessing the `length` property on the composition's result.
 Even better, `compose`'s result will be curried, even if its rightmost argument is not.